 Independent Life Insurance Agents

 An independent life insurance agent does not represent any one insurance company.
-However, because the independent agent represents several life insurance companies, they can offer a wide variety of life insurance policies.
+However, because the independent agent represents several life insurance companies, they can offer various life insurance policies.

 Because independent agents can offer more than a single insurance company, they will generally get the best bargain for their clients.
 Independent agents can also help find the best policies for pre-existing medical conditions such as: